tlake/static-site/src/content/blog/2024-08-19-microk8s-cluster-forwarding-from-one-traefik-instance-to-another.md

 - Testing/troubleshooting a single migrated application without interrupting other applications
 - Maintaining availability for applications not yet migrated

-## The solution: a TCP route and service in the dynamic config file
+## The solution: a TCP router and service in the dynamic config file

 Make sure the static config has the file provider enabled: